tendermint/spec/spec/blockchain/blockchain.md

 }
 ```

-Note the `LastCommit` is the set of votes that committed the last block.
+Note the `LastCommit` is the set of signatures of validators that committed the last block.

 ## Header